Psychology 4-Year Plan

 - Dr. Linda Motley Dudley, professor of psychology.
 B.A., University of North Carolina at Chapel Hill; M.A., Ph.D., University of North Carolina at Greensboro

-- Dr. Mary E. Jacobsen, associate professor of psychology.
+- Dr. Mary E. Jacobsen, department chair of psychology.
 B.S., University of Minnesota; M.A., Psy.D., University of St. Thomas

 When you major in psychology, you may continue onto graduate study or to a career in psychology and psychiatry, counseling, social work, communication and other fields.
 Thanks to the department's liberal-arts underpinning, you will be armed with superior skills in communication, analytical ability and critical thinking.

 You will join other successful Salem psychology department graduates like Jessica Atkinson C'99, Orange County Department of Social Services; Kate Pinkerton Long C'04, Learning Consultant, Muskingun College; Alicia Columbo C'03, Lead resident counselor, Eliada Homes, Inc. and Lesley Simmons C'04, master's program, University of North Carolina at Greensboro in pursuing your post-baccalaureate goals.

 A major consists of nine courses in psychology.